 Y6.3 Energy Use Intensity Calculations (Form C).
 Energy use intensity calculations shall be reported via the U.S. EPA’s ENERGY STAR Portfolio Manager (www.energystar.gov/benchmark).
 The energy manager is responsible for creating Energy Star portfolio manager record for each building.

-Exception to Y6.3: Buildings unable to comply with Section 5.2, “Building Energy Monitoring,” shall demonstrate compliance through Section Z4.3 or Z4.5.
+Exception to Y6.3: Buildings unable to comply with Section 5.2, “Building Energy Monitoring,” shall demonstrate compliance at the connected buildings level.

 The Energy Star portfolio manager building record shall be identical to the building activity/ type, fraction floor area, operating shifts (hours of operation), and gross floor area of the building as reported on Form B. All inputs shall be up to date prior to reporting as required in Section Y4, and annually as required in Section 5.1.2.3.